feathr-ai/feathr/docs/README.md

 ## Running Feathr on Azure with few Simple Steps

-Follow the [feathr deployment guide ](./how-to-guides/azure-deployment.md) to run feathr on Azure.
+Follow the [Feathr ARM deployment guide ](https://linkedin.github.io/feathr/how-to-guides/azure-deployment-arm.html) to run Feathr on Azure.
+This allows you to quickly get started with automated deployment using Azure Resource Manager template.

+If you want to set up everything manually, you can checkout the [Feathr CLI deployment guide](https://linkedin.github.io/feathr/how-to-guides/azure-deployment-cli.html) to run Feathr on Azure.
+This allows you to understand what is going on and set up one resource at a time.

 ## 📓 Documentation